beckym223/manual_work/E6_long_edited.md

 IV), the degree of funding (Section V), and adjustments over time to benefits and taxes
-(Section VI).3 Not discussed but worth keeping
-3My approach has some similarity to the three-  dimensional analysis of different pension systems in Assar  in mind are the supporting antipoverty pro- grams as they affect the elderly [Supplemental Security Income (SSI) and Medicaid], and the provision of medical insurance for the elderly
+(Section VI).3 Not discussed but worth keeping in mind are the supporting antipoverty pro- grams as they affect the elderly [Supplemental Security Income (SSI) and Medicaid], and the provision of medical insurance for the elderly